Like a Rock (song): In media

 This song's greatest exposure was in Chevrolet truck television advertisements from 1991 until 2004, for their massively successful "Like a Rock" campaign.
-Chevrolet originally wanted to use Bruce Springsteen's "Born in the U.S.A." for the ad campaign but when Springsteen declined "Like a Rock" was chosen.
+Chevrolet originally wanted to use Bruce Springsteen's "Born in the U.S.A." for the ad campaign but when Springsteen declined, "Like a Rock" was chosen.

-The song and aforementioned advertisement campaign was parodied as "Tastes Like Liberty" for Krusty Burger's Ribwich in The Simpsons episode "I'm Spelling as Fast as I Can".

-The song was also featured in the 2005 film The Weather Man, starring Nicolas Cage and Michael Caine.
+In recent news, Pat Finnerty has called for action on YouTube.
+Pat Finnerty is an American musician famous for the YouTube series "What Makes This Song Stink."
+Pat has vowed not to buy a Chevy until they bring back Bob Seger's "Like a Rock."
+He has encouraged people to join the boycott and even to "double down" on this protest.